 Please note, before updating your macOS to High Sierra, don’t forget to first make a backup copy and install the Beta version on a separate partition of the drive.
 You can do this easily with “Disk Utility.”
 In this way you protect yourself from losing important files and can test the new system safely.

 Additionally, before updating your operating system, it is always advisable to clean up your Mac and free up hard disk space.
-Read an article “5 tips to clean up a Mac” or follow the short recommendations below.
+Read the article “5 tips to clean up a Mac” or follow the short recommendations below.

 1. Preview all your installed applications and remove unused ones.